natowi/Deep-Learning-Applications-with-GUI/README.md

 List of FOSS Deep Learning (Desktop) Applications with GUI and/or CLI.
 Most Deep Learning models require a complicated setup and are not ready to use out of the box.
 At best there is a Colab or Jupiter notebook available, which is good for testing, but not for production use.

+The software in this list is ready to use (CLI or GUI).

 # Image colorization

 ## Style2Paints